 Time zone | UTC+7 (ICT) |

 The French established an administrative outpost in Pakse in 1905.
 The city was the capital of the Lao Kingdom of Champasak until 1946 when the Kingdom of Laos was formed.
-After the Franco-Thai war the French ceded Preah Vihear Province, formerly belonging to the French protectorate of Cambodia, as well as the part of Champasak Province located on the other side of the Mekong river from Pakse, which had been part of Laos, to Thailand.[2]
+After the Franco-Thai war the French ceded Preah Vihear Province, formerly belonging to the French protectorate of Cambodia, and the part of Champasak Province located on the other side of the Mekong river from Pakse, which had been part of Laos, to Thailand.[2]

 Pakxe | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||